drahoja9/AutoGram/Backend/docs/source/index.rst

-.. backend documentation master file, created by sphinx-quickstart on Mon May  7 22:40:23 2018.
+..
+Backend documentation master file, created by sphinx-quickstart on Tue May  8 17:45:53 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to backend's documentation!
+Welcome to Backend's documentation!
 ===================================

 .. toctree::